Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 * Any shares held by the Staker in the `EigenPodManager` and `StrategyManager` are removed from the Operator's delegated shares.
 * The Staker is undelegated from the Operator
 * If the Staker has no delegatable shares, there is no withdrawal queued or further effects
-* A `Withdrawal` is queued for the Staker, tracking the strategies and shares being withdrawn
+* For each strategy being withdrawn, a `Withdrawal` is queued for the Staker:
-    * The Staker's withdrawal nonce is increased
+    * The Staker's withdrawal nonce is increased by 1 for each `Withdrawal`
-    * The hash of the `Withdrawal` is marked as "pending"
+    * The hash of each `Withdrawal` is marked as "pending"
 * See [`EigenPodManager.removeShares`](./EigenPodManager.md#eigenpodmanagerremoveshares)
 * See [`StrategyManager.removeShares`](./StrategyManager.md#removeshares)